Explicit arithmetic of Jacobians of generalized Legendre curves over global function fields: The homomorphism

 Let $E$ be $(\Z/r \Z )^{ \Delta }$, the $\GG$-module of $\Z/r\Z$-valued functions on $\Delta$.
 Note that the $\GG$-action on $E$ is trivial.
 We define a $\GG$-module map $\alpha^{\vee} : E \rightarrow J[\phi]$ defined by $h \mapsto \sum_{Q \in \Delta} h(Q) \cdot [Q]$.
 Note that this is well-defined since $J[\phi]$ is annihilated by $r$.
 Proposition~\ref{propertiesOfPhi} shows that $\alpha^\vee$ is surjective.
 Its kernel $R_0$ is the $\Z/r\Z$-submodule of $E$ generated by the map $\rho$ that sends $Q_0 \mapsto -1, Q_1 \mapsto 1, Q_t \mapsto 1$.
 The resulting short exact sequence of $\GG$-modules

 is split-exact, since it consists of modules that are free as $\Z/r\Z$-modules and have trivial $\GG$-action.
 Dualizing \eqref{isacomplex} and taking Galois cohomology, we obtain which is again split-exact by functoriality.
+Then

-Then $H^1(J[\phi]^\vee) = H^1(J[\phi^\vee]) = H^1(J[\phi])$, where the last step follows from Lemma~\ref{rosati}.
+where the last step follows from Lemma~\ref{rosati}.
 Next, we compute that the last step being a consequence of Hilbert's Theorem 90.
 Choosing the isomorphism $\Z/r\Z \iso R_0$ given by $1 \mapsto \rho$, we identify $H^1(R_0^\vee)$ with $H^1(\mu_r) = K_d^{\times}/K_d^{\times r}$, where the last step again follows from Hilbert's Theorem 90.
 With these identifications, the short exact sequence \eqref{embedH1UsingE} becomes the short exact sequence in the statement of part (1).
 Part (2) follows from Proposition 6.4 in \cite{bps}. \end{proof}

 It follows from Proposition~\ref{propertiesOfCC} that $\XminusT$ induces a map

 We denote this map also by $\XminusT$.
 The map $\XminusT$ can be seen as a computation-friendly substitute for the coboundary map $\delta : J(K_d) \rightarrow H^1(J[\phi])$, since $\XminusT = \alpha \circ \delta$, where $\alpha$ is an injection.